unjs/compatx/README.md

 For most libraries, maintainers have to still be committed and more careful about introducing changes that are likely to break higher levels of behavior.
 Low-level libraries should be designed to minimize the chance of API and behavior change possibilities and expose smaller utils that can be gradually replaced with new ones once an upgrade is required.

-We at [unjs](https://unjs.io), are committed to making up to these standards when making low-level tools and packages to reduce number of breaking changes and fragmenetation in the ecosystem that could be caused by major version upgrades.
+We at [unjs](https://unjs.io), are committed to making up to these standards when making low-level tools and packages to reduce number of breaking changes and fragmentation in the ecosystem that could be caused by major version upgrades.

 The main goal of this proposal is to help the higher-level libraries and mainly meta-frameworks such as [Nitro](https://nitro.unjs.io) and [Nuxt](https://nuxt.com) that are directly used by end-users and can often provide a better experience by handling internal behavior themselves but also we encourage every Major meta-framework to consider adopting this or an approach.